-Ensuring that all safety requirements are met and everything is following the procedures is a responsibility that demands one’s full attention.
+Ensuring that all safety requirements are met and following the procedures is a responsibility that demands one’s full attention.
 That’s why being a flight attendant can be a demanding and stressful occupation.
-While onboard, they are responsible not only for the comfort of the passengers but even more so for their safety.
+While onboard, they are responsible not only for the passengers’ comfort but even more so for their safety.
 They need to possess the ability to stay calm even in the most disagreeable situations.

-During an emergency, it’ll be the flight attendant’s composure that will help to reassure the passengers.
+During an emergency, it’ll be the flight attendant’s composure to reassure the passengers.
 With all its challenges, it simply isn’t a job for people with a fear of heights, as a constant feeling of nervousness related to being in the air would be too distracting.

 Average salary: $49,316 per year

 Requirements: You must have at least a high school diploma and be fit to perform physically demanding tasks.
 It’s necessary to complete flight attendant training and pass a criminal background check.
-Some airlines also demand that candidates are of a certain height to be able to easily reach necessary equipment.
+Some airlines also demand that candidates are of a certain height to reach the necessary equipment easily.

 More information: Transport Canada – flight attendant training

-As in the case of flight attendants, pilots must be able to keep a continuous focus on their duties.
+As in the case of flight attendants, pilots must keep a continuous focus on their duties.
 There are different career paths you may follow after deciding to be a pilot.
 And depending on which one you choose, there may be different requirements you’ll have to meet.

 Average salary: $68,453 per year

 Requirements: You need to possess a good understanding of physics and mathematics to join flight training.
-After finishing it you have to acquire a license to be allowed to start working in the air.
+After finishing it, you have to acquire a license to start working in the air.

 More information: Air Canada Pilots Association